codex-storage/codex-research/design/Merkle.md

 `n=2^d` is a power of two; in this case it looks a little bit "inelegant" to increase the size to `n=2^d+1`, though the overhead with above even-odd construction is only `log2(n)`.
 An advantage is that you can _prove_ the size of the input with a standard Merkle inclusion proof.

-Alternative version: append instead of prepend; then the indexing of the leaves does not change.
+Alternative version: append the length, instead of prepending; then the indexing of the leaves does not change.

 **Solution 2.** Apply an extra compression step at the very end including the length `n`, calculating `newRoot = compress(n,origRoot)`.
 This again solves all 3 problems.
-However, it makes the code a bit less regular; and you have to submit the length as part of Merkle proofs.
+However, it makes the code a bit less regular; and you have to submit the length as part of Merkle proofs (but it seems hard to avoid that anyway).

-**Solution 3a.** Use two different compression function, one for the bottom layer (by bottom I mean the closest to the input) and another for all the other layers.
+**Solution 3a.** Use two different compression functions, one for the bottom layer (by bottom I mean the one next to the input, which is the same as the widest one) and another for all the other layers.
 For example you can use `compress(x,y) := H(isBottomLayer|x|y)`.
 This solves problem 1).

-**Solution 3b.** Use two different compression function, one for the even nodes, and another for the odd nodes (that is, those with a single children instead of two).
+**Solution 3b.** Use two different compression functions, one for the even nodes, and another for the odd nodes (that is, those with a single children instead of two).
 Similarly to the previous case, you can use for example `compress(x,y) := H(isOddNode|x|y)` (note that for the odd nodes, we will have `y=dummy`).
 This solves problem 2).
 Remark: The extra bits of